superloopnetwork/superloop/README.md

 ```$ pip install superloop```

 This will install superloop along with all required ependencies to the directory ```/usr/local/lib/python2.7/dist-packages/superloop```.

+You will need to install yaml system wide via the following command ```sudo apt-get install python-yaml```

 IMPORTANT: To simplify the execution of superloop application, please do the following after installation.